-On October 19th, 2017, astronomers from the Haleakala Observatory in Hawaii announced that the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS-1) telescope had detected a strange object that had flown past Earth about twelve days earlier (on Oct.
-7th).
-It was quickly realized that this visitor was an interstellar object, the first-ever to be observed passing through our solar system.
+On October 19, 2017, astronomers from the Haleakala Observatory in Hawaii announced that the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS-1) telescope had detected a strange object that had flown past Earth about twelve days earlier (on October 7th).
+Scientists quickly realized that this visitor was an interstellar object, the first-ever observed passing through our solar system.

-As is tradition, the object was named in honor of the institution which first spotted it, in this case, the Haleakala Observatory in Hawaii.
+As is tradition, astronomers named the object in honor of the institution which first spotted it, in this case, the Haleakala Observatory in Hawaii.
 Hence, the International Astronomical Union (IAU) named it 'Oumuamua (pronounced O-moo-a-moo-a), which is Hawaiian for "Scout" (or more precisely, "messenger from afar arriving first.")

 For the next eleven days, observatories from all over the world (and instruments in space) conducted observations of 'Oumuamua as it sped away towards the edge of our Solar System and in the direction of the Pegasus constellation.
 What they observed left many in the scientific community scratching their heads and looking for possible explanations.

-For starters, there was a great deal of confusion concerning 'Oumuamua's classification.
-Initially, it was thought to be a comet, then an asteroid, then something else entirely.
-But between optical, spectral, and infrared data that suggested odd dimensions and were inconsistent with any known celestial object, no one could say for certain what 'Oumuamua was.
+There was a great deal of confusion concerning 'Oumuamua's classification, for starters.
+Initially, astronomers thought it was a comet, then an asteroid, then something else entirely.
+But between optical, spectral, and infrared data suggesting odd dimensions and inconsistent with any known celestial object, no one could say for sure what 'Oumuamua was.

 Then there was its odd behavior, like how it failed to develop a tail as it made its closest pass to our Sun, but then accelerated as it left our Solar System.
-Only two things could be said with certainty: one, the object came from interstellar space; two, it was something astronomers had never before seen.
+Scientists could say only two things with certainty: one, the object came from interstellar space; two, it was something astronomers had never seen.

-Since then, Prof. Loeb has explained and built on this hypothesis in a number of studies, articles, essays, and (most recently) a book titled Extraterrestrial: The First Sign of Intelligent Life Beyond Earth.
+Since then, Loeb has explained and built on this hypothesis in several studies, articles, essays, and a book titled Extraterrestrial: The First Sign of Intelligent Life Beyond Earth.
 His book hit the shelves on January 26th and has drawn more attention to the debate surrounding 'Oumuamua.

-If 'Oumuamua was actually interstellar spacecraft, the implications for humanity and the search for extraterrestrial intelligence (SETI) are immeasurable.
-But to truly understand, one has to look past the controversy and sensationalism so they can examine the evidence.
+If 'Oumuamua was interstellar spacecraft, the implications for humanity and the search for extraterrestrial intelligence (SETI) are immeasurable.
+But to truly understand, one has to look past the controversy and sensationalism to examine the evidence.

 A Truly "Exotic" Object

-The confusing nature of 'Oumuamua was illustrated in the way that the IAU changed the object's designation three times between October and mid-November.
-In accordance with modern IAU naming conventions, an object's designation is an alphanumeric code consisting of the following:
+The way the IAU changed the object's designation three times between October and mid-November illustrated the confusing nature of 'Oumuamua.
+By modern IAU naming conventions, an object's designation is an alphanumeric code consisting of the following:

 - A prefix, alluding to the type of object: